NovoNordisk-OpenSource/public__openstudybuilder__proj-description/docs/info_events.md

 By using the USDM in conjunction with other CDISC standards inside the OpenStudyBuilder, researchers can ensure that clinical research data is collected, analysed, and reported in a consistent and standardized manner.
 This makes it easier to share and compare data across different studies and study sites, which can help to improve the quality and efficiency of clinical research.

 Registration is available [here](https://www.cdisc.org/events/interchange/2024-cdisc-tmf-europe-interchange){target=_blank}.

+## PHUSE SDE - Heidelberg, Germany

+(27 June 2024)

+We submitted an abstract for the PHUSE SDE Heidelberg in Germany.

+Event information is available [here](https://www.phuse-events.org/attend/frontend/reg/thome.csp?pageID=37311&eventID=59){target=_blank}.

+## PHUSE SDE - Copenhagen, Denmark

+(10 October 2024)

+We plan to submit an abstract for the PHUSE SDE Copenhagen in Denmark.
+There will be OpenStudyBuilder representatives at the event.

 ## PHUSE EU Connect